jmccann/drone-hipchat/DOCS.md

 Use the HipChat plugin to send a message to your HipChat room when a build completes.
 You will need to supply Drone with a HipChat authentication token.
-You can learn more here: https://www.hipchat.com/docs/apiv2/auth
+You can learn more about HipChat authentication tokens here: https://www.hipchat.com/docs/apiv2/auth

 The following parameters are used to configure the notification: